• Home

 Lees het volledige artikel hier.

-Window and Façade Cleaning Robots
+Window and Façade Cleaning Robots: Innovation by KITE Robotics

 A two-person crew manages each cleaning cycle by attaching the cables at the top and bottom and to the robot on the ground.
 After one side of the building has been cleaned, they disconnect it and move it to the next side.
 The typical robot unit weighs around 50 pounds (24 kilograms), although this can vary with customizations.